Luis Arraez Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Phillies pitching staff ranks 15th in the league.
+- The Phillies pitching staff ranks 14th in the league with a collective nine strikeouts per nine innings.

-- The Phillies rank 16th in baseball in home runs given up (12 total, 1.2 per game).
+- The Phillies rank 16th in baseball in home runs surrendered (14 total, 1.3 per game).

-- Nola (0-1) makes the start for the Phillies, his third of the season.
+- The Phillies will look to Wheeler (0-1) in his third start of the season.

-- The righty last pitched on Wednesday against the New York Yankees, when he threw six innings, allowing three earned runs while giving up seven hits.
+- His last appearance was on Friday against the Cincinnati Reds, when the right-hander went 5 1/3 innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.